coecollege-cs/assignment-1-ivanmorrow/README.md

-# First Assignment
+What would you like the program to do?

-Put the assignmet with the sizeof in gitHub using git
+What should the output be?